openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +---------------------+--------------------------------------+

 ****************************
-Monitoring Controller-1 Host
+Monitoring controller-1 host
 ****************************

-On Controller-0, you can monitor the installation progress by running the system host-show command for the host periodically.
+On controller-0, you can monitor the installation progress by running the system host-show command for the host periodically.
 Progress is shown in the install_state field.